BSVogler/k8s-runpod-kubelet/readme.md

 To use the controller, annotate your GPU Jobs with these annotations:

-- `runpod.io/managed: "true"`: Indicates that this job can be managed by the controller
 - `runpod.io/required-gpu-memory: "16"`: Specify minimum GPU memory required (in GB)
 - `runpod.io/templateId`: specify a template at runpod and use this id.

+Label:
+- `runpod.io/managed: "true"`: Indicates that this job can be managed by the controller
+-
 Optional:
 - `runpod.io/offload: "true"`: Explicitly request offloading to RunPod
 - `runpod.io/cloud-type`: Specify cloud type, either "SECURE" or "COMMUNITY" (default is "SECURE")